-Fine motor development - Fine motor control and precision help with hand-eye coordination, which is later linked to early literacy.
+Fine motor development - fine motor control and precision help with hand-eye coordination, which is later linked to early literacy.
 These skills support the later development of elements like scissor and pencil control and handwriting.
 Our tinker tables provide fun and engaging ways to develop their fine motor control along with activities such as dough disco, puzzles, arts and crafts.
-Providing opportunities to practice using small tools alongside feedback and support from the adults supporting them, allow our children to develop proficiency and confidence.
+Providing opportunities to practice using small tools alongside feedback and support from the adults, allow our children to develop proficiency and confidence.

 This area is divided into 'Comprehension', 'Word Reading' and 'Writing'.
-Each of these sections focuses on different skills relating to reading and writing development.
+Each of these sections focusses on different skills relating to reading and writing development.